zero995/Music_Store/README.md

 for make a scheduled task for low stock

+add this line at the end of

+crontab -e

 0 0 0,6 ? * MON * [path of installation]/venv/bin/python [path of installation]/manage.py refill_warn